v-chat-sdk/v_chat_voice_player/README.md

 - **Seek Bar:** Intuitive seek bar to navigate through the audio with real-time progress updates.
 - **Speed Control:** Adjust playback speed with customizable speed options.
 - **Noise Visualization:** Optional noise-based visualization to represent audio playback dynamically.
-- **Customizable UI:** Tailor the player’s appearance to match your app’s design with customizable icons and colors.
+- **Customizable UI:** Tailor the player's appearance to match your app's design with customizable icons and colors.
 - **Cross-Platform Support:** Works seamlessly on both Android and iOS platforms.

 ## 🔧 Installation